Afudu/P13_OpenClassroom/README.md

 The website is deployed using a CI/CD pipeline using GitHub Actions.

 The deployment workflow involves:
-  - The code is linted and tested before deployment.
+  1. The code is linted and tested before deployment.
-  - A Docker image is built, tagged, and pushed to Docker Hub.
+  2. A Docker image is built, tagged, and pushed to Docker Hub.
-  - The image is deployed to Render, a cloud hosting service.
+  3. The image is deployed to Render, a cloud hosting service.

-Note: Store account credentials as GiHub secrets.

 ### Configuration
 The configuration involves: